Admissions Information

 2+ Entry (Ducklings)

-• Siblings of children already at St. Helen’s College are automatically offered a Ducklings place; all other registered children are entered into the ballot.
+• Siblings of children already at St. Helen’s College are given priority for a Ducklings place, subject to being registered while there are places still available.

-• Any registered child not offered a place for Ducklings entry is automatically kept on the waiting list for entry into Nursery.
+• Any registered child not offered a place for Ducklings entry is automatically kept on the waiting list for a place.

 3+ Entry (Nursery)

-• 3+ entry meetings take place in mid-January each year for entry into Nursery the following September.
+• 3+ entry meetings take place in October/November for entry into Nursery the following September.

-• Children are invited to Nursery in small groups for a play-based session lasting approximately 40 minutes.
-Parents are invited to have coffee in the adjoining room; doors remain open throughout.
+• Children are invited to Nursery in small groups for a 'Stay and Play' session lasting approximately 40 minutes.
+At least one parent must remain with the child throughout.

 • Assessment criteria are: teachability (a child’s willingness to take direction from an adult and respond to them), sociability (a child’s interest in others and ability to establish positive relationships), curiosity (a child’s interest in the world around them and natural desire to explore and make sense of what they see) and communication skills (a child’s developing language and ability to listen, speak, understand others and make themselves understood).